steemit/steem/doc/devs/2018-08-20-resource-notes.md

 - Q: What is a good decay value to use?
 - A: "Good" is subjective.
-There are daily variations (because more users are concentrated in certain timezones and awake during certain times of the day), and weekly variations (people use Steem more/less on weekends/holidays).
+There are daily variations (because more users are concentrated in certain timezones and awake during certain times of the day), and weekly variations (people use Dpn more/less on weekends/holidays).
 The default decay rate (347321) corresponds to a half-life of
 5 days, which should fully absorb daily variations and partially absorb weekly variations.
 Since the RC pricing is determined based on the pool level, the half-life is also roughly approximately the timescale at which RC prices become hard to predict -- there is some value in having a longer timescale for varying of transaction costs.